openvswitch/ovs/Documentation/intro/install/fedora.rst

 ::

-    $ make rpm-fedora RPMBUILD_OPT="--with dpdk"
+    $ make rpm-fedora RPMBUILD_OPT="--with dpdk --without check"

-The above commands automatically run the Open vSwitch unit tests, which can take several minutes.
-To reduce the build time by disabling the execution of these tests, the ``--without check`` option can be added:
+You can also have the above commands automatically run the Open vSwitch unit tests.
+This can take several minutes.

 ::

-    $ make rpm-fedora RPMBUILD_OPT="--without check"
+    $ make rpm-fedora RPMBUILD_OPT="--with check"

 Kernel OVS Tree Datapath RPM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~